Raymondwu21/StickmanRun/README.md

 ## Overview
 This game was made with [Unity](https://unity.com) using [Visual Studio Code](https://code.visualstudio.com/) to program it.
 Unity is scripted in [C#](https://unity.com/how-to/programming-unity).
 ## Unity Setup
-Open up Unity Hub, and add visual studio code to your modules.
+Open up Unity Hub, and add Visual Studio Code to your modules.
 ![image](https://github.com/user-attachments/assets/a229047a-fe57-4441-9aea-0ae6f3f619a7)

 ### Unity Code